usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Single-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator.
 As such, the symmetric keys used by authenticators are also present in the verifier, and SHALL be strongly protected against compromise.

-When a single-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL generate and exchange or obtain secrets required to duplicate the authenticator output using approved cryptography.
+When a single-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL generate and exchange, or obtain, secrets required to duplicate the authenticator output using approved cryptography.

 The verifier SHALL use approved encryption and an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and MitM attacks.
 Time-based OTPs SHALL have a lifetime of less than 2 minutes.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given time-based OTP only once during the validity period.